 The change in policy stems from the Trump administration’s stated desire to deter immigrants from South and Central America from coming to the United States.

-The president called the family separation that results from his own administration’s policy “so sad,” but once again echoed Europe’s resurgent nationalist movements when he said “a country without borders is not a country at all.”
+The president called the family separation that results from his own administration’s policy “so sad,” but once again echoed Europe’s resurgent nationalist movements with a warning that “a country without borders is not a country at all.”

 The policy is necessary, Trump said, because immigrants are bringing “death and destruction.”